jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-the signature of libraries loaded from this directory, leading to a DLL Hijacking vulnerability, which would allow a low privileged user to execute arbitrary code with system privileges.In May 2021, Tanner Prynn discussed how usingUUIDs for authorization is dangerous, even if theyre cryptographically random.In June 2021, Dirk\-jan Mollema presented Walking Your Dog In Multiple Forests \- Breaking AD Trust Boundaries Through Kerberos Vulnerabilities as a Black Hat Webcast.
+the signature of libraries loaded from this directory, leading to a DLL Hijacking vulnerability, which would allow a low privileged user to execute arbitrary code with system privileges.
+In May 2021, Tanner Prynn discussed how using
+UUIDs for authorization is dangerous, even if theyre cryptographically random.
+In June 2021, Dirk\-jan Mollema presented Walking
+Your Dog In Multiple Forests \- Breaking AD Trust Boundaries Through Kerberos Vulnerabilities as a Black Hat Webcast.
 This presentation began with Dirk\-Jan